Campaign ad recalls defeat of KKK cross-burning by Native Americans who ‘refused to be afraid’

 “There were a zillion shots,” Jones said.
 “There was intense gunfire, guns going off everywhere.”

 But the battle ended as quickly as it began.
-The KKK retreated after being overmatched from the hundreds of Lumbee members and community members who came out to deny the Klan what the group thought would be an acceptance of their hateful agenda.
-Historians have said the miscalculation by Cole and the Klan was “complete idiocy.”
+The KKK retreated, overmatched by the hundreds of Lumbees and community members who came out to deny the Klan what the group thought would be an acceptance of their racist agenda.

 “They totally misread the dynamics of the area,” Christopher Oakley, a history professor at East Carolina University who studied the melee, told the Fayetteville Observer in 2008.
 “They stepped into a situation that was different from the rest of the South.”

+The miscalculation by Cole and the Klan was “complete idiocy,” another historian said.

-No one was killed and there were only a few minor injuries from the battle.
+No one was killed, and there were only a few minor injuries from the battle.

 As Graham tells it, the media was already running with the story by the time the sheriff arrived to fish the Klansmen out of the swamp.
 Two Native Americans, Charlie Warriax and Simeon Oxendine, were wrapped in a KKK flag as they smiled and winked for a photograph published in Life Magazine.